rbb-soft/3-dump-compare/README.md

 # 3-dump-compare

-app checks in python to compare 3 files(dumps) at the same time with the possibility to choose the start offset.
+app made in python to compare 3 files(dumps) at the same time with the possibility to choose the start offset.

 can handle large files because it only uploads 4kb per file